A Course on Reading 16th Century Genevan Documents

-The course will draw on a variety of documents from the Genevan State Archives, primarily from the 1540s to the 1560s.
-Students will have the opportunity to read as broad a range of documents as possible within the time allowed, including criminal proceedings, sermons, deliberations of the Geneva City Council and the Consistory of Geneva, wills, contracts, personal letters, and other documents.
+The course will draw primarily on documents from the Genevan State Archives from the mid-sixteenth century, supplemented from documents from France and from other periods.
+Students will have the opportunity to read as broad a range of documents as possible within the time allowed, including criminal proceedings, sermons, deliberations of the Geneva City Council and the Consistory of Geneva, wills, contracts, royal letters, and other documents.
+Students with an ongoing project are encouraged to bring their documents to the course.
 Class will be held every morning, Monday through Friday, for three hours, much of which will be devoted group reading of the texts the student has prepared the previous day.
 Students will be expected to devote several hours each afternoon to preparing for the next day’s class, deciphering texts and consulting the Meeter Center’s reference collection.
 The instructor will also be available to assist individuals who wish to pursue projects using the Meeter Center’s considerable holdings of microfilms of Genevan sources.
 Though there are some particularities that are unique to Geneva, the basic skills required to read, interpret, and transcribe documents are much the same throughout the French-speaking world, and the seminar in no way requires that students have a Genevan interest.
 Ideal candidates will have an interest in culture of early-modern France and will have had some exposure to the language and literature of 16th century France, but all students with a strong reading knowledge of French are welcome, regardless of specialty or background.

-To download a course registration form click here
+To download a pdf of the course description click here.

-To download a hard copy of the course description click here
+To download the course registration form click here.

 For further information please contact: